Building America's next tech workforce.

 "Ozone is breaking down barriers in tech, lifting marginalized communities with the tools to innovate and succeed.
 Their mission is a bold step towards true tech inclusivity"

-There are quote a bit, but we broke down how we are tacking each.
+There are quite a bit, but we broke down how we are tacking each.

 Here's our main flow when it comes to iterating and improving our software engine.